Niyasin/YouTurn/README.md

 * Node JS
 * Flutter

-## How To Run Web App & Server
+## How To Run Flutter
-to buld the application use
+flutter project is located in client_flutter folder, to buld the application use
 ```bash
 flutter pub get
 flutter build apk --release